 Planning for the future of the Highlands Preservation Area requires a clear understanding and assessment of existing land uses and development within the Area, in the areas surrounding it, and throughout the municipality.
-The Borough/Township/Township/Township Land Use Inventory prepared by \\\\\\, is representative of land use and development conditions within the municipality through \\\\\, 200\\ (see Exhibit B).
-The Land Use Inventory [pick one:] is up-to-date and provides an accurate representation of existing land uses [or] requires an update to accurately represent existing land uses.
-[Note: The Land Use Inventory does not constitute a request for RMP Updates, which may be submitted separately through the Highlands Council process.]
+The Township Land Use Inventory prepared by Banisch Associatesis representative of land use and development conditions within the municipality through June, 2012 (see Exhibit B).
+The Land Use Inventory requires an update to accurately represent existing land uses.

-F.REDEVELOPMENT PLANNING
+F. REDEVELOPMENT PLANNING

-The Planning Board has identified/will-may examine the potential for redevelopment opportunities within the Highlands Preservation Area.
+The Planning Board may examine the potential for redevelopment opportunities within the Highlands Preservation Area.
 The term "redevelopment" is used herein to refer to reconstruction or re-use of previously developed and underutilized properties (which include Preservation Area sites having 70% or more area in impervious surface), and to the rehabilitation and re-use of "brownfield" sites (identified as such by NJDEP).
 Unless specifically stated otherwise, neither the term "redevelopment," nor the phrase "in need of redevelopment" is used herein to invoke the definitions, processes, powers or any other facet of the provisions of the New Jersey Local Redevelopment and Housing Law (N.J.S.A.
 40A:12A-1 et seq.).

-Rather, Highlands Preservation Area redevelopment planning refers to the identification of previously developed areas that: a) are suitable for re-use and/or reconstruction, or reversion to "greenfields," such as parklands, conservation areas, or open space; and/or b) may be eligible for designation by the Highlands Council as Highlands Redevelopment
+Rather, Highlands Preservation Area redevelopment planning refers to the identification of previously developed areas that: a) are suitable for re-use and/or reconstruction, or reversion to "greenfields," such as parklands, conservation areas, or open space; and/or b) may be eligible for designation by the Highlands Council as Highlands Redevelopment Areas.

-Areas.
 Highlands Redevelopment Areas are typically characterized by ready access to or potential for water and wastewater utility infrastructure (and available or potential capacities); existing transportation infrastructure and/or services with links to viable transportation networks; proximity to supporting community facilities and services; and suitability for increased development intensity in keeping with smart growth planning principles.
 Where brownfields are involved, NJDEP identification of the brownfield site is a necessary step prior to Highlands Council designation of a Highlands Redevelopment Area.
 Such applications must be submitted to NJDEP for a Highlands Preservation Area Approval (HPAA) with Redevelopment Waiver.